rukkiechovwe/rukkiechovwe/README.md

-﻿# rukkiechovwe
-Hi there, I'm Ufuoma
+﻿Hi there, I'm Ufuoma

-I build stuff on the web and design user interfaces, i write Javascript and React then design with figma.
+I build stuff on the web and design user interfaces, i write Javascript and React then I design with figma.